 The 0.8-mile Marsh Trail is one of several walking trails along the grass levees that encircle impoundment areas, where water levels are adjusted to provide habitat for various types of wading birds and other wildlife.

 A 12-mile Bike Trail runs the length of the levee along the perimeter canal from the boat ramps near the Visitor Center to the boat ramps near the southern entrance of the Refuge.
-Mountain or hybrid bicycles are recommended.
+Mountain or hybrid bicycles are recommended, rentals available.

 The 5.5-mile Canoe Trail provides the best way to see and explore the Everglades up close.
 Canoes and kayaks are available for rent.
 Boating and canoeing are allowed in the perimeter canal, as is sport fishing.
 Hunting for waterfowl is allowed in a designated area by permit.
 State regulations for hunting and fishing licenses apply.

 More than 300,000 people visit the Refuge every year.
 Public-use areas at the Refuge provide viewing opportunities for a large variety of wetland flora and fauna.
 The Refuge is part of the Everglades Trail and the Great Florida Birding Trail.
 The Refuge Bird List includes over 250 species.

 Visitors will discover a variety of scheduled Events at the Refuge, including bird and nature walks, canoe trips, swamp strolls and the annual photo and art contests.
 The most popular event is Everglades Day, which takes place annually on the first or second Saturday in February.
 Ranger-led school tours are available by appointment - call (561)732-3684.